Teachers often say that they wish their pupils were more responsible for their own learning.

 To encourage self-learning and risk-taking, teachers need to capitalise on learners’ strong points instead of focusing on weaknesses.
 You can encourage peer discussions as even without fully intact answers, the process can yield new and valuable insights.

+Teachers can also bring real-life problems into the classroom for learners to work on so activities are more meaningful.
 Teachers also need to model learning strategies such as predicting, questioning, clarifying, and summarizing, so that students develop the ability to use these strategies on their own.
+Additionally, allowing students to complete tasks at their own pace can significantly enhance their engagement and learning outcomes.
 They also need to allow individual learners to approach a task in different ways using different strategies.

 Researchers have found that as children grow, they have an increasing desire for autonomy.
 Self-directed learning may be one way of harnessing that natural desire.